How Long Are The Golden Globes?

 "'Please wrap up.'
 Yeah, I'm on it," Claire Foy added during her Best Actress speech for The Crown.

-In 2019, you can expect another common theme among speeches, because this year's trophy is 2.3 pounds heavier than last year's, according to The Hollywood Reporter.
-You can practically hear the "wow, this is heavier than I thought" jokes now.
+In 2020, you can probably expect a few shout-outs to the Golden Globes food, though.
+The HFPA has decided on a 100% plant-based meal for the awards show, and celebs are already applauding the decision.

-But even with drunken antics, extended speeches, and 25 categories to name winners for, the Golden Globes are actually pretty good about ending around that three-hour mark.
-The 2017 show ended exactly when it was supposed to, and the 2018 show was only slightly longer than the allotted three hours.
+But even with drunken antics, extended speeches, and 25-plus categories to name winners for, the Golden Globes are actually pretty good about ending around that three-hour mark.
+The 2017 show ended exactly when it was supposed to, and both the 2018 and 2019 shows were only slightly longer than the allotted three hours.

 Just be glad it's not 2008, when the ceremony was shortened to an hour-long press conference due to the Writers Guild strike.
 To fill time, NBC had to invent a special two-hour Dateline pre-show, which Variety reported was comprised of awkward fluff segments and extended, snoozy features on the nominees.